venu-uppala/melb_weather_data/README.md

 # 🌤 Melbourne Weather data Pipeline

-A modular Python pipeline that fetches weather data from an external API, stores it in a PostgreSQL database, and ensures robust logging, schema creation, and batch inserts.
+A modular Python pipeline that fetches weather data from an external API(https://data.melbourne.vic.gov.au/api/explore/v2.1/catalog/datasets/microclimate-sensors-data/records), stores it in a PostgreSQL database, and ensures robust logging, schema creation, and batch inserts.

 ---
 ## 🧭 Approach